 Explore the CIPD's collected perspective on the key issues impacting work, including recommendations, supporting evidence and links to resources for policymakers and employers

-Too many individuals from an ethnic minority background still face discrimination and disadvantage when trying to get into and progress at work compared with their white British peers.
+In the UK, too many individuals from an ethnic minority background still face discrimination and disadvantage when trying to get into and progress at work compared with their white British peers.

 Every person, regardless of their ethnicity or background, should be able to fulfil their potential at work.
-The need to create more diverse and inclusive workplaces has been recognised but not acted on for too long, and ethnicity pay gap reporting can serve as a catalyst.
+The need to create more diverse and inclusive workplaces has been recognised but not acted on for too long, and ethnicity pay reporting can serve as a catalyst.

 CIPD research shows that there is a significant lack of ethnic diversity at the top of UK organisations.
-BAME employees are more likely than those from a white British background to say they have experienced discrimination, that their career progression has failed to meet their expectations and that they have felt the need to change aspects of their behaviour to ‘fit’ into the workplace.
+Ethnic minority employees are more likely than those from a white British background to say they have experienced discrimination, that their career progression has failed to meet their expectations and that they have felt the need to change aspects of their behaviour to ‘fit’ into the workplace.

 As well as the cost to individuals of missing out on job opportunities due to prejudice or bias, employers who don’t take action will be left with a more limited talent pool, and inequalities in progression opportunities mean people’s skills will be underused.